gnexeng/coning-analysis/README.md

 # Coning Analysis

-These are the final analysis files from the NIST assess.exe tool for the paper "A Simplicial Pseudo-Random Number Generator".
+The results as originally published are in the directory "as-published".

+Improved results using v2.0 of the code are in the directory "with-v2.0-fixes".